 - October — Ploughing or sowing; in wine country, putting the wine in barrels for aging.

 - November — Gathering acorns for pigs

-- December — Hog butchering, bread baking
+- December — Hog butchering, the boar hunt, bread baking

 The labors are nicely cataloged in an anonymous Middle English lyric from the Bodleian (MS. Digby 88)1)R. H. Robbins.
 Secular Lyrics of the XIVth and XVth Centuries .1952; 2nd ed.
 1955.
 62